Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 23. Advanced Guide

-An advanced guide is a blog post that covers more complicated or detailed information on a topic.
+An advanced guide is a post that covers more complicated or detailed information about a subject.

 Unlike the beginner’s guide, you can include industry jargon but it is always helpful to define it or link to sources for readers who are at a beginner level.